pydicom/pynetdicom/docs/tutorials/create_scu.rst

 connection is closed automatically (if required), and we don't need to do anything further.

-So, let's see what happens when we run our script.
-Open a new terminal and run the file with:
+So, let's see what happens when we run our code.
+Open a new terminal and run the file:

 .. code-block:: text

     $ python create_scu.py

-If everything has worked correctly, you should see:
+If everything worked correctly, you should see:

 .. code-block:: text

     Association established with Echo SCP

-And if you take a look at the output for ``echoscp``:
+And if you take a look at the output for ``echoscp`` you should see it accept the association request and then notifies you of its release:

 .. code-block:: text